llvm/llvm-project/clang/docs/ClangLinkerWrapper.rst

 Introduction
 ============

-This tool works as a wrapper over a linking job.
-The tool is used to create linked device images for offloading.
-It scans the linker's input for embedded device offloading data stored in sections ``.llvm.offloading.<triple>.<arch>`` and extracts it as a temporary file.
-The extracted device files will then be passed to a device linking job to create a final device image.
-The sections will also be stripped and the resulting file passed back to the host linker.
+This tool works as a wrapper of the normal host linking job.
+This tool is used to create linked device images for offloading and the necessary runtime calls to register them.
+It works by first scanning the linker's input for embedded device offloading data stored at the ``.llvm.offloading`` section.
+This section contains binary data created by the :doc:`ClangOffloadPackager`.
+The extracted device files will then be linked.
+The linked modules will then be wrapped into a new object file containing the code necessary to register it with the offloading runtime.

 Usage
 =====

 This tool can be used with the following options.
-Arguments to the host linker being wrapper around are passed as positional arguments using the ``--`` flag to override parsing.
+Any arguments not intended only for the linker wrapper will be forwarded to the wrapped linker job.

 .. code-block:: console

-  USAGE: clang-linker-wrapper [options] <options to be passed to linker>...
+  USAGE: clang-linker-wrapper [options] -- <options to passed to the linker>

   OPTIONS:

-  Generic Options:
+    --bitcode-library=<kind>-<triple>-<arch>=<path>
+                           Extra bitcode library to link
+    --cuda-path=<dir>      Set the system CUDA path
+    --device-debug         Use debugging
+    --device-linker=<value> or <triple>=<value>
+                           Arguments to pass to the device linker invocation --dry-run              Print program arguments without running
+    --embed-bitcode        Embed linked bitcode in the module --help-hidden          Display all available options

-    --help                    - Display available options (--help-hidden for more) --help-list               - Display list of available options (--help-list-hidden for more) --version                 - Display the version of this program
+    --help                 Display available options (--help-hidden for more) --host-triple=<triple> Triple to use for the host compilation --linker-path=<path>   The linker executable to invoke

-  clang-linker-wrapper options:

-    --host-triple=<string>     - Triple to use for the host compilation --linker-path=<string>     - Path of linker binary
+    -L <dir>               Add <dir> to the library search path -l <libname>           Search for library <libname>
+    --opt-level=<O0, O1, O2, or O3>
-    --opt-level=<string>       - Optimization level for LTO
+                           Optimization level for LTO
+    -o <path>              Path to file to write output --pass-remarks-analysis=<value>
+                           Pass remarks for LTO
+    --pass-remarks-missed=<value>
+                           Pass remarks for LTO
+    --pass-remarks=<value> Pass remarks for LTO
-    --ptxas-option=<string>    - Argument to pass to the ptxas invocation --save-temps               - Save intermediary results.
+    --print-wrapped-module Print the wrapped module's IR for testing --ptxas-arg=<value>    Argument to pass to the 'ptxas' invocation --save-temps           Save intermediate results
-    --strip-sections           - Strip offloading sections from the host object file.
-    --target-embed-bc          - Embed linked bitcode instead of an executable device image --target-feature=<string>  - Target features for triple
+    --sysroot<value>       Set the system root
-    --bitcode-library=<string> - Path for the target bitcode library -v                         - Verbose output from tools
+    --verbose              Verbose output from tools
+    --v                    Display the version number and exit --                     The separator for the wrapped linker arguments

 Example
 =======